-Transaction Monitoring: How AI improves performance and efficiency
+Transaction Monitoring: How AI Improves Performance and Efficiency

 Transaction Monitoring (TM) is critical to any business that moves money.
 It’s one crucial way governments and the financial system prevent money from flowing to criminals, rogue states, and terrorists.
 Financial institutions must collect records about the transaction and the individuals or businesses transacting at every payment or movement of money.
+AML transaction monitoring plays a vital role in detecting and preventing money laundering by establishing monitoring rules and implementing efficient systems and procedures.

 It sounds easy in principle.
 In practice, it’s incredibly complex and often highly manual.
 This leads to too much manual review, a high false positive ratio, and analysts left dealing with difficult-to-understand transaction data and spreadsheets.